aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 ax[2].legend(loc='upper center');
 ```

 First of all, both Numba and Cython provide quite a significant speedup.
-Why though the execution time for the Python code with Numba and for Cython differs by almost a factor of $10$?
-It is in fact caused by *how* the Numba is integrated into the Python code in this particular example.
+However, the execution time for the Python code with Numba and for Cython differs by almost a factor of $10$?
+It is in fact caused by *how* Numba is integrated into the Python code in this particular example.
 If you look into the source code, you'll see that the only piece of code that depends on whether Numba is used or not, is this one:

 ```
 if use_numba: